Women’s Giving Circle

 Southeastern Indiana YMCA has a mission to put Christian principles into practice through programs that build a health spirit, mind, and body for all.
 This grant will support the YMCA’s partnership with the local libraries to promote early literacy and foster the love of reading through Dolly Parton’s Imagination Library program.
 This grant will provide 64 children with an age-appropriate book each month for one year.

-Summer Food for Kids of Batesville has a mission to combat food insecurity by providing nutritious food to children residing in the largest community in Ripley County.
+has a mission to combat food insecurity by providing nutritious food to children residing in the largest community in Ripley County.
 Grant dollars will assist their efforts to provide more than 170 children with proteins, canned goods, fresh fruit, vegetables, dairy products, and pantry staples.

 View Sponsorship levels below!